inertialsense/docs.inertialsense.com/docs/user-manual/com-protocol/DID-descriptions.md

 #### DID_IMU3_RAW

 Inertial measurement unit data directly from IMU.
-We recommend use of DID_IMU or DID_PREINTEGRATED_IMU as they are oversampled and contain less noise.
+We recommend use of DID_IMU or DID_PIMU as they are oversampled and contain less noise.
 Minimum data period is DID_FLASH_CONFIG.startupImuDtMs or 4, whichever is larger (250Hz max).

 `imu3_t`